ShirishaMenda/TASK5/README.md

 .env

-STEP 4:
-Create a Dockerfile.
+STEP 4: Create a Dockerfile
-Write the instructions that tell Docker how to install, build, and run your Strapi app.

-docker build -t strapi-app .
+Create a file named Dockerfile with the instructions for installing, building, and running Strapi inside Docker.

 STEP 5: Build the Docker Image

-Ask Docker to create an image based on your Dockerfile.
+Build the Docker image using the Dockerfile.

 docker build -t strapi-app .

 STEP 6: Run the Docker Container

-Start the container so Strapi runs locally on your computer.
+Start the container so Strapi runs locally on your machine.

 docker run -p 1337:1337 strapi-app

-Strapi will now be accessible at:
+You can now access your Strapi application at:

 http://localhost:1337/admin